EdmondNeziraj/EdmondNeziraj/README.md

 Software Engineer
 -----------------

-* 🌍  I'm based in New York City
 * ✉️  You can contact me at [edmondneziraj10@gmail.com](mailto:edmondneziraj10@gmail.com)
 * 🤝  I'm open to collaborating on projects
 * ⚡  I'm into skiing and playing soccer